williamjonathanliem/trueflow/README.md

 The `/demo` page simulates what a real deployed sensor would do.
 It is private — not linked from the public nav except via the Dashboard sidebar.

 **What it does:**
-1. Generates a realistic raw JSON packet (mV values + device metadata)
+1. Generates a realistic raw JSON packet (mV/voltage values + device metadata)
 2. Animates the 6-step ingestion pipeline visually: Receive → Checksum → Calibrate → Score → Store → Broadcast
 3. Inserts the processed reading into Supabase
 4. All open pages (`/stations`, `/dashboard`) update in real-time via WebSocket
+5. LiveCard turns red/amber and shows an alert banner when status is WARNING or ALERT

 **Simulation settings:**
 - Demo interval: **6 seconds** per station (accelerated for visibility)